The Touch Deficit: The Neurochemistry of Physical Deprivation and How to Safely Restore It

 Daily Minimum: 12 minutes of intentional tactile input.
 This can be partitioned: 3 minutes of self-massage (lotion application counts if done with attention), 8 minutes under a weighted blanket, and one 20-second consensual hug.

 Weekly Requirement: One longer session of structured touch.
 This is the 30-minute massage, the partner-led back rub, the cuddle session with a pet.
-The work of Tiffany Field (2010) is pivotal here.
+The work of Tiffany Field (2010) is key here.
 In her study with 29 breast cancer patients, massage therapy boosted natural killer cell activity by 53%.
 This is the immune-system reset, the deeper dive that maintains the gains from daily microdosing.

 Monthly Audit: Revisit your touch log for one day.
 Has the baseline shifted?
 Are you seeking touch more freely?
 Is your physiological note more consistently registering "calm" or "regulated"?